d-protsenko/smartactors-core/src/site/markdown/tutorials/IObjectExample.md

 ### Accessing fields of IObject

-The idea of IField is that IObject is some data handler external to this code.
+The idea of IField is that IObject is a handler of some data external to this code.
 So you can take data IN and put data OUT.
 Depending on IField implementation some transformation rules may be applied to the data, in case of [Wrapper](WrapperExample.html) such rules can be configured externally.